for Successful Engagements with Modern Procurement Teams

 - Avoid Procurement as long as possible.
 Some consultants advise early engagement with procurement teams – to get them onside.
 However, you are much better off dealing them when the organisation has bought into both you and your solution.

 - Avoid Procurement as long as possible (2) – unless you are the incumbent.
 Procurement like a quick win.
 If you are the incumbent supplier, go early to Procurement and offer them a deal to extend the contract.
 By providing multiyear but measured discounts you will hit their own metrics and KPIs, and unless you have been underperforming they may well decide not to open up the contract to your competitors.
 You may achieve this by holding prices, rather than offering discounts, which Procurement will measure and accept as a cost reduction.

 - Give out as little information as possible.
 Requests for open book costing are only made to increase the customer’s leverage.
 If they can see your margins, they will reduce them.
 Explain the information is confidential, point to your business’s overall margins as an indication of profitability, and carry on.

-- Use the Kraljic Matrix (see the previous post on the inexorable rise of the modern procurement department) to map your own client relationships.
+- Use the Kraljic Matrix to map your own client relationships.
 Just as procurement teams are trying to move you to the left of the matrix (commoditisation, and price-led negotiations) you need to be working hard to move to the right (partnerships and hard-to-replace valued supplier).
 Where are you expendable and at risk of replacement?
 Where can you build stronger, deeper partnerships to resist commoditisation and reduce the influence of procurement departments?
 How can you prove and better communicate the value of your contribution?